ZupIT/charlescd/moove/README.md

 ### 7. [**Community**](#community)

 ## **About**
-Moove is CharlesCD's application responsible for orchestrating the hypothesis tests of your products and the delivery pipeline until it reaches your circles.
+Moove is CharlesCD's application responsible for orchestrating the hypothesis tests of your products and the delivery pipeline until it reaches your segmentations.
 It is the bridge between [**Butler**](https://github.com/ZupIT/charlescd/tree/main/butler), [**Villager**](https://github.com/ZupIT/charlescd/tree/main/villager), and [**Circle Matcher**](https://github.com/ZupIT/charlescd/tree/main/circle-matcher).

 ## **How does Moove work?**